mmistakes/minimal-mistakes/_posts/2018-08-29-Making-a-responsive-medieval-board-with-SVG-stacks.md

 - Top chains.
 - Bottom chains.

-Now that we have a deeper understanding of the board's structure, let's talk tackle each problem separately, one at a time.
+Now that we have a deeper understanding of the board's structure, we can start tackling each problem individually, one at a time.
+But first, we should probably take a break, perhaps with a warm cup of coffee.
+Believe me, we'll probabl need it. ;)